When Worse is Better: Navigating the compression-generation tradeoff in visual tokenization: Experiments Methodology

-\textbf{Improvements in stage 2 performance.} In Figure~\ref{fig:crt}, we show.the relative scaling properties of stage 2 models using our CRT tokenizer compared to the VQ-GAN baseline (in Figure~\ref{fig:overtraining}).
+\textbf{Improvements in stage 2 performance.} In Figure~\ref{fig:crt}, we show the relative scaling properties of stage 2 models using our CRT tokenizer compared to the VQ-GAN baseline (in Figure~\ref{fig:overtraining}).
 For clarity, we also include Pareto frontier scaling trends from Figure~\ref{fig:overtraining}.
-Figure~\ref{fig:crt} \textbf{(left)} Shows that stage 2 models trained with our tokenizer achieve lower validation losses.
+Figure~\ref{fig:crt} \textbf{(left)} Shows that stage 2 models trained with our tokenizer achieve systematically lower validation losses.
 Figure~\ref{fig:crt} \textbf{(center)} shows that this translates to improvements generation performance on the training compute Pareto front.
+Namely, our compute scaling law is \emph{improved} from $\alpha=-0.65$ to $\alpha=-0.73$.
 Finally, Figure~\ref{fig:crt} \textbf{(right)} shows the actual magnitude of improvement, which the log-log-linear plots obfuscate: CRT achieves gFID scores with $1.5-3\times$ compute efficiency and improve over the baseline, even with worse rFID.
-We demonstrate non-cherrypicked qualitative outputs from these models in the appendix.
-We show comparisons at individual model scales in Table~\ref{tab:system_level_comparison_imagenet_vvqgan}, and detailed comparisons across training durations in the appendix.
+We show comparisons at individual model scales in Table~\ref{tab:unified_comparison}b, and detailed comparisons across training durations in Appendix~\ref{app:scaling}.
+Our model systematically outperforms the baseline in all compute and model size regimes.

-\textbf{LSUN}~\cite{yu2015lsun}.
-We demonstrate our method's generality by evaluating several LSUN categories.
-We do not reproduce the full scaling study due to computational cost, but in Table~\ref{tab:system_level_comparison_imagenet_vqgan_lsun} we demonstrate improvements in gFID and CLIP \cite{radford2021learning} gFID across three model scales using CRT.
+\textbf{Results on LSUN}~\citep{yu2015lsun}.
+In Table~\ref{tab:unified_comparison}c, demonstrate our method's generality by evaluating several LSUN categories.
+We demonstrate improvements in gFID and gFID$_{CLIP}$ across three model scales using CRT across all model scales.
 Note that we use CLIP gFID because these datasets are out of distribution for the Inception network, making FID a more noisy metric.
-We see a consistent improvement across all model scales.